 If a circuit contains one or more coils or inductors, and no capacitors, the reactance of that circuit will be chiefly inductive.
 If a circuit contains one or more capacitors, and no coils, its reactance will be chiefly capactive.
 If a circuit contains both coils and capacitors its reactance may be either inductive or capacitive, depending on which kind of reactance is the greater.
-If the inductive reactance in ohms of the coil or coils is greater than the capacitive reactance of the circuit is inductive.
-If the capacitive reactance is the greater, then the net reactance is capacitive.
+If the inductive reactance in ohms of the coil or coils is greater than the capacitive reactance in ohms of the capacitor or capacitors, then the net reactance is the greater, then the net reactance is capacitive.